Images shot on Agfa Vista Plus 200 in Yashica Electro 35 GSN

 Second was that I like making photographs with people in them.
 The idea of shooting a bunch of statues just wasn’t that inspiring.
 Not with a digital camera, anyway.

 However, I’m finding that film does add some extra interest to shooting inanimate objects.
 Enough that I finally got this film photo essay done.

 It wasn’t the best day, weatherwise.
 But then again the overcast skies meant I wasn’t ever really shooting into the sun, which would have been annoying if that was the best angle to capture a sculpture.

-That’s pretty much it so I’ll leave you with this to close.
-If you want to learn about some Shanghai history first hand, are into communist imagery, or would like to find one of the most peaceful spots in the city, maybe give Longhua a go.
+For Longhua, I’ll wrap up with this.
+If you’re in Shanghai and want to learn about some local history first hand, are into communist imagery, or would like to find one of the most peaceful spots in the city, maybe give this park and neighbouring temple a go.

 … p.s. if you’ve enjoyed this post from Longhua and think others will too, why not share or pin it?